KJ5CYM/PhreakBox/README.md

 PhreakBox is a Windows user interface for playing DTMF, BlueBox, and RedBox phreaker tones.
 The most important feature is the auto dial function.
 To auto dial DTMF or MF, simply enter the number you wish to dial and press `Dial!` For MF auto dialing, the KP and ST tones are played automagically!
 Make sure to keep the .wav files in the executable's directory.

 # Why???
-I had collected quite the sampling of .wav sound files from the old phreaker boxes during my experimentation with Project MF, which is a payphone simulator. https://projectmf.org
+I had collected quite the sampling of .wav sound files from the old phreaker boxes during my experimentation with Project MF, which is a payphone trunk simulator. https://projectmf.org
 I needed a quick way to play them out loud into Project MF's simulated payphone trunk, so PhreakBox was born!